wmde/WikidataBuilder/build_config/Wikidata_master/build_resources/README.md

 The Maintenance scripts help within this repo will not work if you do not have the environment variable **MW_INSTALL_PATH** defined.

-If you do not and can not define this variable please use the **runScript.php** maintenance script within mediawiki core (see comments in that file for instructions)
+If you do not and can not define this variable please use the **runScript.php** maintenance script within mediawiki core (see comments in that file for instructions).

 ##Automated build process